gdoumenc/coworks/README.rst

 the `Flask <https://github.com/pallets/flask>`_ framework and the `Airflow <https://github.com/apache/airflow>`_ plateform.

-The aim of this project, is to offer a very simplified experience of microservices over the Lambda product of AWS and the simple web development framework Flask.
+The aim of this project, is to offer a very simplified experience of microservices.
+For such purpose, we divided the framework in two levels.
-Mainly it extends their usage with asynchronous and orchestration topics.

-Each atomic microservice (Tech Microservice) is a simple python class deployed as serverless Lambda and can be called synchronously or asynchronously.
+The first one is made of atomic microservices (``TechMicroservice``) each composed of simple python class deployed as Flask application and deployed as serverless Lambda.
+Those technical microservice may be can be called synchronously or asynchronously.

-A composition of such tech microservices is done by business microservice (Biz Microservice) with mainly decoupled asynchronous interactions.
+The second level is made of composed business microservices (``BizMicroservice``) which are Air flow tasks providing orchestration of technical microservices.

 You can get a quickstart on `TechMicroService <https://coworks.readthedocs.io/en/latest/tech_quickstart.html>`_ then continue with `BizMicroService <https://coworks.readthedocs.io/en/latest/biz_quickstart.html>`_